 Abstract (184 words)

-Early life adversity is a major predictor of psychiatric dysregulation over the life-course, but the mechanisms are likely complex and differential depending on the specific adversity experiences.
-This analysis strives to empirically determine the most salient mediating phenotypes connecting childhood threat and deprivation experiences to internalizing and externalizing symptoms in adolescence.
-Candidate mediating phenotypes considered cover domains of attention bias to threat, emotion regulation, theory of mind, fear conditioning, pubertal timing, inhibitory control, language and reasoning ability, and reward sensitivity.
-High-dimensional mediation analysis (HIMA), combining minimax concave penalty and joint significance testing, was used to identify phenotypes linking deprivation and threat to psychopathology.
-Reward sensitivity and pubertal timing were retained as jointly significant predictors of internalizing symptomatology, and inhibitory control in addition to pubertal timing and reward sensitivity were jointly predictive of externalizing symptomatology.
-Reward sensitivity was a significant mediator of the relationship between threat and internalizing psychopathology, explaining 15.29% of threat’s total effect after controlling for pubertal timing.
-While deprivation was a strong independent predictor of both internalizing and externalizing psychopathology, none of the cognitive, affective, and developmental phenotypes considered mediated its effect.
+Early-life adversity strongly related to psychopathology over the life-course, but the mechanisms are complex and may depending on the nature of adversity experiences.
+Here we empirically examine the most powerful mechanisms linking childhood threat and deprivation experiences to subsequent increases in internalizing and externalizing symptoms in adolescence in a prospective study.
+Candidate mechanisms included attention bias to threat, emotion regulation, theory of mind, fear learning, pubertal timing, inhibitory control, language and reasoning ability, and reward sensitivity.
+High-dimensional mediation analysis (HIMA), combining minimax concave penalty and joint significance testing, was used to identify mechanisms linking threat and deprivation to psychopathology.
+Blunted reward sensitivity and pubertal timing were retained as jointly significant predictors of internalizing symptomatology, and inhibitory control in addition to pubertal timing and reward sensitivity were jointly predictive of externalizing symptomatology.
+Blunted reward sensitivity was a significant mediator of the prospective relationship between threat and internalizing psychopathology, explaining 15.29% of this association after controlling for pubertal timing.
+While deprivation was a strong independent predictor of both internalizing and externalizing psychopathology, none of the cognitive, affective, and developmental processes considered significantly mediated these associations.
+NEED A CONCLUSION SENTENCE…

 Introduction

 Adversity experienced early in life is a well-established predictor of psychopathology, explaining roughly 30% of the liability for lifetime psychiatric disorders (Kessler et al., 2010; McLaughlin et al., 2012).
-Early life adversity is defined as a circumstance (either chronic, or singular but severe) that constitutes a deviation from a nurturing environment conducive to normative development and likely requires adaptation on behalf of an average child (McLaughlin, 2016).
+Early-life adversity is defined as a circumstance (either chronic, or singular but severe) that constitutes a deviation from a nurturing environment conducive to normative development and likely requires adaptation on behalf of an average child (McLaughlin, 2016).
 Adversity is, however, not monolithic.
-The dimensional model of adversity and psychopathology proposes that threat (harm or threat of harm) and deprivation (lack of social or cognitive stimulation and nurturing support) influence cognitive, affective, and neurodevelopmental phenotypes in ways that are at least partially distinct (McLaughlin & Sheridan, 2016; McLaughlin et al., 2014; Sheridan & McLaughlin, 2014).
+The dimensional model of adversity proposes that adversity can be conceptualized across dimensions of experience that share common features including threat—which involves experiences that involve harm or threat of harm to the child’s physical integrity, and deprivation—which involves reduced social or cognitive stimulation.
+The dimensions of threat and deprivation have been argued to influence cognitive, affective, and neural development in ways that are at least partially distinct (McLaughlin & Sheridan, 2016; McLaughlin et al., 2014; Sheridan & McLaughlin, 2014).

-Mechanisms by which early life adversity impacts psychopathology are a focus of investigation, following the seminal work that showed a dose-response relationships between the cumulative number of adverse childhood experiences and psychiatric disorders (Edwards et al., 2003).
-A growing body of literature explores disruptions in executive functioning, emotion regulation, social information processing, accelerated pubertal development, and fear learning as precursors to psychopathology in response to adverse circumstances in early life.
-Many recent studies focus on validating the dimensional model for adversity and psychopathology and determining whether experiences of deprivation and threat affect psychiatric wellbeing via distinct mechanisms.
+Mechanisms by which early-life adversity influences psychopathology are a focus of investigation, following the seminal work that showed a dose-response relationships between the cumulative number of adverse childhood experiences and psychiatric disorders (Edwards et al., 2003).
+A growing body of literature explores disruptions in executive functioning, emotion regulation, social information processing, accelerated pubertal development, and fear learning as mechanisms linking early-life adversity to later psychopathology (see Colich et al., 2020; McLaughlin et al., 2020; 2021 for reviews).
+Many recent studies focus on validating the dimensional model for adversity and psychopathology and determining whether experiences of threat and deprivation influence psychopathology via shared versus distinct mechanisms.

 Executive functioning, a complex domain that includes language ability, reasoning ability, memory, and inhibitory control, has been repeatedly implicated as a mechanism connecting deprivation experiences to psychopathology over the lifecourse.
 Significant indirect effects of institutional rearing, parental neglect, caregiver change, and financial difficulties were found with respect to internalizing and externalizing psychopathology via memory problems and inhibitory control (Carozza et al., 2022; McNeilly et al., 2021; Wade et al., 2020).
 Detriments in language ability were found in several large longitudinal samples to mediate deprivation’s impact on internalizing and externalizing psychopathology in adolescents (Miller et al., 2021; Miller et al., 2018).